Computer Science

 COMP 3821 Game Programming I (4 Credits)

-Introduces the fundamentals of digital game programming that are essential as future game programmers or game designers.
-Students have the opportunity to learn game engine architecture, 2D and 3D linear algebra for graphics, sprites and animations, input handling, finite state machines, particle systems, user interfaces, game audio, and artificial intelligence for games.
-Prerequisites: COMP 2370 and COMP 2821.
+A continuation of Introduction to Game Programming, this course introduces advanced topics that are essential as future game programmers.
+Students have the opportunity to learn game engine architecture, 2D and 3D linear algebra for graphics, sprites, 2D and 3D animations, input handling, finite state machines, particle systems, user interfaces, game audio, and artificial intelligence for games.
+Prerequisites: COMP 2370 and COMP 3820.

 COMP 3822 Game Programming II (4 Credits)